Narcissistic Abuse Recovery

 Basically, I did everything that I write about on this website.
 There wasn't just one miracle cure that worked for me.
-I think that the secret is to never give up.
+The secret is to never give up.
 If you are determined, you will heal.
-For a detailed, step-by-step process that you can practice at home, see Letting Go of the Story.

 Any type of exercise can be helpful.
-Just move your body and breathe, cry, laugh or get angry.
+Just move your body and breathe, laugh, cry or get angry.
 Let any emotions that surface be okay.
 I never know what my dance sessions are going to be like.
-The music and exercise brings up a lot of stuff to be healed.
+The music and exercise bring up a lot of stuff to be healed.

 Blocks to Recovery

-In July of 2017, I left my last abusive boyfriend and committed to healing myself before I got involved with anyone else.
-After 8 months of concentrated healing work, I felt like I was ready to dip my toe in the world of dating again.
+After spending 8 months doing concentrated healing work, I felt like I was ready to dip my toe in the world of dating again.

-I was surprised at how confident I was and how easy it was to identify narcissists without having to go on a first date in most cases.
-A couple of narcissists still slipped through my screening process, but I identified and dumped them quickly after one or two dates.
+I was surprised at how confident I was and how easily I could identify narcissists without having to go on a first date (in most cases).
+A couple of narcissists still slipped through my screening process, but I dumped them quickly after one or two dates.

 I decided that I would either find a loving man or stay single for the rest of my life.
-And I was fine with being alone because I loved myself.
-Then when I least expected it, my soulmate came along.
-We started dating in May of 2018, and I'm amazed every day at how kind and loving he is.
+I was fine with being alone because I loved myself.
+Then, when I least expected it, my soulmate came along.
+We started dating in 2018, and I'm amazed every day at how kind and loving he is.

 "How does one become a butterfly?
 You must want to fly so much that you are willing to give up being a caterpillar." ~Trina Paulus